 Adding tomatoes, mushrooms or potatoes, all of which are naturally savory, to your other vegetables will also increase the overall umami of the dish.
 The riper the vegetables are, the more savory they will be.
 And, leaving the seeds in the tomatoes will boost the umami flavor.

-And, if you do use cheese to add umami flavor, cheeses that are aged longer will have more free glutamates and therefore more savory flavor than younger cheeses.
+And, if you do use cheese to add umami flavor, cheeses that are aged longer will have more free glutamate and therefore more savory flavor than younger cheeses.

 This combination of MSG and salt adds that “I can’t put my finger on what it is, but I want to keep eating this” factor to your food.
 To make it, mix 1/10 MSG with 9/10 salt in a spice shaker.
 Use it to season your vegetable dishes while cooking just as you would with regular salt.
 Of course, you can always use plain MSG (monosodium glutamate) to season your food instead.
 You can find it in the grocery under the brand names of Ajinomoto® or Accent®.

 Use umami-rich sauces like soy sauce, miso paste or fish paste/sauce when cooking, and your vegetable dishes will be decidedly more flavorful.
 Adding as little as one tablespoon of one of these will make your dish more savory and complex.
-(While it’s not a vegetable dish, Chef Chris’s Sautéed Beef with Red Miso Sauce recipe is a great example of how this can be done.)
 This technique can be used for Asian and non-Asian dishes alike.
 And if the thought of fish sauce makes you wince, try Worcestershire sauce instead; it’s a fish sauce that doesn’t taste fishy.

 Nervous about trying some of this on your own?
 Check out these savory vegetable recipes that are sure to please: Ginger Miso Glazed Eggplant, Butternut Squash Shiitake Ragout, and Garlic Marinated Mushrooms.